Negrutiu/sms_w2a/README.md

 # sms_w2a
-Helps you transfer your SMS messages from **Windows** phone to **Android** phone, and vice versa Importing Nokia Suite messages is supported as well
+Helps you transfer your SMS messages from **Windows** phone to **Android** phone, and vice versa.
+Importing Nokia Suite messages is supported as well

 ## Tools
 You'll have to use specialized (free!) apps on each platform to backup and restore your messages.